 - Learners must learn how to situate meaning for things, words, and actions for any new domain they need to learn.
-This requires lots of experience in specific contexts.
-They also need feedback about how appropriate their situated meanings are. - 2.
-Learners must have an action (or actions) in their learning experiences whose outcome they care about and they must have clear goals. - 3.
-Learners must get well-designed and well-mentored experiences that constrain complexity and help them to know how to manage attention in the experience. - 4.
-Learners must have mentorship to help them develop an appreciative system in terms of which they can make good judgments in assessing the outcomes of their actions toward goals and in deciding what to do next. - 5.
-Learners need mentors who use and help learners recruit language as system to label, guide, and organize their experiences and to recognize and use fruitful patterns and sub-patterns in a domain (i.e., help then grow generality and abstraction).
+This requires lots of experience (especially experience^{GFL}) in specific contexts.
+They also need feedback about how appropriate their situational meanings are. - 2.
+Learners must have an action (or actions) in their learning experiences whose outcome they care about and they must have clear goals. - Learners must get well-designed and well-mentored experiences (experience^{GFL}) that constrain complexity and help them to know how to manage attention in the experience. - 4.
+Learners must have mentorship to help them develop an appreciative capacity in terms of which they can make good judgments in assessing the outcomes of their actions toward goals and in deciding what to do next.